Best Things To Do In Nashville In September

 Cumberland River| ©Ken Lund

-The Cumberland River is one of the great prides of Nashville and the state of Tennessee so the event celebrating the city's main tributary aims to celebrate the river and also raise awareness among locals and visitors about the importance of caring for nature and clean water.
+The Cumberland River is one of the great prides of Nashville and the state of Tennessee so the event celebrating the city's main tributary aims to fete the river and also raise awareness among locals and visitors of the importance of caring for nature and clean water.

 This free, family-friendly festival includes live music performances, the participation of local and regional artists, food trucks and booths, a dragon boat race that rewards the winner with a basket of items donated by the festival sponsors, as well as activities for children.